touchlab/xcode-kotlin/README.md

 >
 > We're looking for a Mobile Developer, with Android/Kotlin experience, who is eager to dive into Kotlin Multiplatform Mobile (KMM) development.
 Come join the remote-first team putting KMM in production.
 [More info here](https://go.touchlab.co/careers-gh).

+## Beta Version!!!

+The CLI installer is a significant improvement over our original install process, but is also more complex.
+We are considering this version to be a beta release.
+Please let us know if you have issues!
+If there is a crash using the tool, it will ask if you want to upload a report.
+Please do.
+For other problems, [please file an issue in Github](https://github.com/touchlab/xcode-kotlin/issues).

+We aren't anticipating any major problems, but If you cannot get the plugin to install properly, you can follow the [MANUAL_INSTALL](MANUAL_INSTALL.md) instructions as a workaround.

 ## Overview

 The `xcode-kotlin` project consists of two main parts: the CLI manager, and the Xcode plugin itself.